rodjek/puppet-lint/developer/tutorial/index.md

 3 examples, 2 failures
 {% endhighlight %}

-The first thing our check needs to do is grab the last token in the file and check if it is a newline.
-We can do this by accessing the `tokens` array, which is an array of PuppetLint::Lexer::Token objects representing the tokenised contents of the manifest.
+The first thing the check needs to do is grab the last token in the file and check if it is a newline.
+You can do this by accessing the `tokens` array, which is an array of PuppetLint::Lexer::Token objects representing the tokenised contents of the manifest.